orizens/orizens.com/src/pages/blog/2014-07-03-fuseday-experiments-working-with-google-web-starter-kit-and-reactjs.md

   - gulpjs
   - web framework
 ---
-At <a href="http://tikalk.com" target="_blank">Tikal</a>, we are conducting 2 times a year something called &#8220;Fuseday" - a day where we choose some technologies to experiment with while building a small application.
+At <a href="http://tikalk.com" target="_blank">Tikal</a>, we are conducting 2 times a year something called "Fuseday" - a day where we choose some technologies to experiment with while building a small application.
 In this post, i'de like to share my group's focus on Google's Web Starter Kit - it's pros and cons.

 <!--more-->